 The Huiskes Medal for Biomechanics is an Award launched in 2012 by the ESB to honour the lifetime of service that Prof. Huiskes gave to biomechanics as a whole, and to the ESB in particular.
 This award will be given to senior researchers who have contributed significantly to biomechanics throughout their careers.
 The award is open to both members and non-members of the ESB, who must be nominated by at least two ESB members.
 The award includes a medal and certificate, as well as the costs of congress registration, travel and accommodation throughout the congress.
 The winner will be requested to provide an award keynote lecture at the ESB Congress.

 Candidate nominations in consideration for the Huiskes Medal for Biomechanics should include a 1-2 sided letter of nomination that highlights the candidate’s career achievements and contributions to biomechanics as well as a full publication list, to be submitted electronically to the Chairman of the ESB Awards Committee.

-The next round of nominations for this award will be in time for the ESB-2017 Congress in Seville.
-Deadline for receipt of these nominations is 1st November, 2016.
+The next round of nominations for this award will be in time for the ESB-2019 Congress in Vienna.
+Deadline for receipt of these nominations is 1st November, 2018.

 — Winners of the Huiskes Medal for Biomechanics —